tomsonsgs/DGEDT-senti-master/README.md

 change some parameters in train.py including path, dataset name and so on

-run train.py to train and evaluate, the first time you run this code it will download BERT-related files from outer website, please wait for it to complete the downloading.
+run train.py to train and evaluate, the first time you run this code it will download BERT-related model files from outer website, please wait for it to complete the downloading.

 4，自选模块与微调